open/close all folders

 - Panzer Dragoon Saga uses a fairly simplistic Fade to White whenever a battle triggers with some teensy possible changes.
 Normal random encounters cause the flight in progress to freeze in place when the fade occurs; cutscenes which precede a boss fight continue moving as the fade occurs.

-- In Legacy Of The Wizard for the NES, the screen starts scrolling wildly when entering or exiting a Boss Battle.
+- In Legacy of the Wizard for the NES, the screen starts scrolling wildly when entering or exiting a Boss Battle.

-- Lord of the Rings: The Third Age had level specific fight wooshes where something would obscure the screen accompanied by a monstrous shriek.
+- The Lord of the Rings: The Third Age had level specific fight wooshes where something would obscure the screen accompanied by a monstrous shriek.
 For example, the first area, a forest, would have leaves gather up from the ground and cover the screen.
 They would then fall away and reveal the battle at hand.

-- Mega Man X Command Mission did this with screen blurring and a screeching guitar chord.
+- Mega Man X: Command Mission did this with screen blurring and a screeching guitar chord.

 - In the Edutainment Game Slime Forest Adventure, a closeup of a slime momentarily blocks the screen.